YukumoHunter/e3-molecule-diffusion/blogpost.md

 These models operate by iteratively denoising a sample starting from pure noise, guided by a learned probability distribution that captures the underlying structure of the target data.

-In contrast to other generative models, in diffusion models the generative process is defined with respect to the _true denoising process_, which is known after modelling the reverse process of diffusion to a certain given data point **$x_0$**.
+In contrast to other generative models, in diffusion models the generative process is defined with respect to the _true denoising process_, which is known after modelling the reverse process of diffusion from a certain given data point **$x_0$**.

 ![Picture from](img/diffusion_cat.png)